Redpill-Linpro/Redcruiter/README.md

 ## Todo

-Your job is to write an simple address book application based on the framework.
+Your job is to write an simple address book application based around the framework.

  * There should exist an view where the user are able to display all existing contacts, and the properties first_name last_name, email, of these existing contacts.